johnpapa/react-book-repo/styled-components.md

 As you can see above calling the styled\(\) function means that it under the hood produces a className that it injects into our component that we need to set to our top level element, for it to take effect.

+## Inheritance

+We can easily take an existing  style and add to it by using the method extend, like so:

+    const GiantButton = Button.extend`
+      font-size: 48px;
+    `;